 Explain how worldviews are shaped by differing historical, scientific, and/or cultural contexts.

-Relate worldview to those in communities outside of the US.
+Relate their worldview to those in communities outside of the US.

 Glossary for Terms and Concepts Used in the Rubric

 The definitions that follow were developed to clarify terms and concepts used in this rubric only.